Diastema: What Is It?

 There are a variety of reasons why a diastema develops.
 A mismatch between the size of the jawbone and the size of teeth that develops can cause gaps to appear, or even too small of teeth (or a missing tooth) can create spaces, as well.
 Sometimes a diastema can be caused by an oversized labial frenum.
 This part of the mouth is a piece of tissue that extends from the inside of your upper lip to the gum just above your upper front teeth.
 Occasionally, this will grow too much and pass between the two front teeth, causing a gap.
 Bad habits, such as thumb sucking, can also lead to gaps between the teeth as the movement of the thumb tends to push teeth forward, creating a gap.
 A diastema can also develop due to incorrect swallowing reflexes.
 Normally, the tongue will push against the roof of the mouth when swallowing, but some people’s tongues may push against the teeth, which causes separation.
 This is called a tongue thrust.
 Lastly, gaps can form from periodontal disease in which inflammation damages the gums and teeth, which can cause teeth to loosen and fall out, or decay.

 A diastema can result from a mixture of orthodontic problems, or it can develop on its own.
 Many people who fix the gap in their teeth do it for appearance, but for those patients who have missing teeth, they might need to have a dental implant or bridge inserted.
 More often than not, braces are needed to close the gap between teeth, no matter where the gap is located.
 Fixing a diastema affects the entire mouth structure, so braces will be installed on both the top and lower teeth for proper alignment.
 If your diastema is due to an oversized labial frenum, a frenectomy will be performed to help the gap close on its own.
 If there is any sign of gum disease, periodontal treatment will be needed first to restore gum health before any braces will be put on.
+See open bite symptoms and causes.

 Keeping The Gap Closed